omwan/latest-additions/README.md

 ## Bugs/Todos

-1. If a playlist previously created with the app is deleted from your Spotify account, it will still appear in the "Overwrite existing playlist" list due to limitations with the Java library.
+* If a playlist previously created with the app is deleted from your Spotify account, it will still appear in the "Overwrite existing playlist" list due to limitations with the Java library.
-   1. Proposed workaround: submit a bug ticket to spotify-web-api-java repo
+  * Proposed workaround: submit a bug ticket to spotify-web-api-java repo
-2. Local tracks cannot be added to a playlist due to limitations in the Spotify API, and an 401 error is returned when that is attempted.
-   1. Proposed workaround: skip local tracks
-3. Duplicate tracks in selected playlists are not ignored at present.
-   1. Proposed workaround: skip duplicate tracks

 **Other todos:**